Loading...

 The zkPass Proof is a vital element in the zkPass system, functioning as a digital seal that validates specific data through Zero-Knowledge Proofs (ZKPs) without disclosing the underlying information.
 This cryptographic token, generated by the zkPass Service, contains a unique cryptographic proof, identifiers, and titles related to the data verification request, and special keys that establish the authenticity of the user data and the request.
 It also includes a timestamp to mark the generation time, ensuring traceability to its origin.
 Integral to this proof is the Zero-Knowledge Proof, confirming correct query execution while preserving data confidentiality, and the query output, which is the result of the executed query.
 Signed into a JSON Web Signature (JWS) token, the ZkPassProof is a testament to the authenticity and integrity of the query results, epitomizing the commitment to security, privacy, and verifiability in the zkPass process.

-For a more in-depth definition, please follow this .
+For a more in-depth definition, please follow this link.